-Ensemble Laude has received recognition from the performing arts community in Victoria and British Columbia in a variety of ways:
+Ensemble Laude has received recognition from the performing arts community in Victoria, British Columbia, and beyond in a variety of ways:

 - Ensemble Laude won Second Place in Equal Voice in the 2015 CBC National Competition for Amateur Choirs.